 Currently, four governments acknowledge each other’s sovereignty.
 The Serican Commerce Republic, The Dassadin Protectorate, The Pax Equilibrium, and The Great Unity of Progress.
 In the past The Jahangi Coalition and The Rastakgan Hierarchy were also recognized, a situation changed by the onset and outcome of The Reformation War.

 Supercorporations are the other significant players in Arcatian affairs.
 Most umbrella across several fields with a more general specialization, such as medicine or transportation.
 Others prefer to control all of the elements of their trade, from the acquisition of raw materials to retail of finished products.
 Some of the most specific are those with a focus on weaponry, the delicate and controversial nature of which often drives them to pursue a single craft.

 Of course, no human population would be complete without its outliers.
 Mercenaries, terrorists, pirates, cults, and criminals all push their own agendas, frequently to the detriment of others.
 Aside from corporations, these are the only organizations to stretch between nations.

 The deadly nature of the landscape forces most Arcatians to dwell in Supercities of some form.
 As a result, personal land ownership is restricted to the absolute wealthiest citizens.
 While structures and even settlements beyond the city limits exist, they are almost never considered permanent.
 Mining complexes, research outposts, and some power plants are notable exceptions.

-The only unified policies of Arcatia are the mortality enforcement of the Natural Hand Accord and the Universal Credit, a purely virtual currency available in all storage forms and encryption levels.
+The only unified policies of Arcatia are the mortality enforcement of the Natural Hand Accord, the Quantum Moratorium set down by Absolon Universal and Solaton Systems, and the Universal Credit, a purely virtual currency available in all storage forms and encryption levels.
 Corporate, private, and government banks offer financing options for those who need Credits on credit.